 Australia was in a very desperate position, illustrated by the fact that the High Command had previously revealed a defence strategy based on the ‘Brisbane Line’, which gave half of the country to the enemy by default.
 Australia’s population of approximately seven million people raised approximately one million Service men and women during WWII.
 The U.S. contributed approximately one million armed personnel and five million tons of equipment through the Port of Sydney alone.

-Contemporary propaganda suggests that the Japanese were not intent on invading Australia, however bombings in Western Australia and Darwin along with the midget-submarine attack in Sydney suggest otherwise.
+Contemporary propaganda suggests that the Japanese were not intent on invading Australia, however bombings in Broome, Townsville Harbour, Darwin, the shelling of Newcastle and the submarine attack in Sydney suggested otherwise.
 The Japanese Government had printed Occupation Money for Australia and appointed Kennyato Sato as Viceroy of Australia in anticipation of Invasion and Occupation.
 Early in 1942 while Prime Minister Curtin was making his assertion that Australia “looks to America, free of any pangs as to our traditional links or kinship with the United Kingdom”, an Anglo-American Alliance had determined to conquer German Forces in Europe before facing Japan.
 Churchill and Roosevelt agreed that the U.S. would defend the Pacific.
 Curtin agreed to withdraw his demand to Churchill for the return of Australian troops in exchange for this support, which was limited pending the outcome in Europe.
 General MacArthur was appointed as Supreme Commander of Allied Forces in the SWPA, however U.S. troops did not out number Australians in the SWPA until 1943.

 Both Australian and U.S. strategists realised early in 1942 that shallow drafted vessels were required to navigate the dangerous coastline of New Guinea, and that there was an absolute shortage of such vessels.
 An unorthodox acquisition of vessels occurred along the Australian coastline and in New Zealand.
 In several cases ships crews were retained after acquisition of their vessels.